HectorMagana1/football-web-app/README.md

 ## APIs Used

-HoopStats relies on the following API for basketball player statistics:
+Settle the Score relies on the following API for basketball player statistics:

 - **Ball Don't Lie API:** This API provides comprehensive basketball data, including player statistics, team information, game results, and more.
 It serves as a reliable source of up-to-date information for our app.